 You can add a menu bar to a JApplet or a JFrame object, or any object of a class derived from one of them.
 A menu bar is a JMenuBar class object; it is added by calling the setJMenuBar method.
 You can add JMenu objects to your menu bar.
 To JMenu objects you can add JMenuItems, JRadioButtonMenuItems, JCheckBoxMenuItems, and more JMenus (submenus).
 You can split a menu into groups by calling JMenu's addSeparator method.
 You can add "action listeners" to JMenuItems, checkboxes, and radio buttons.
 The code for all this is quite straightforward but verbose and repetitive.
 Visual development tools let programmers design menus and other GUI components interactively, then generate most of the Java code automatically.
 Still, you have to know what's going on, and the best way to learn it is by working through an example.
-Sun's How to Use Menus tutorial [1] is a good starting point.
+Oracle's How to Use Menus tutorial [1] is a good starting point.
 It describes different types of components that can go into menus and provides several simple examples.

-16.6 Case Study and Lab: The Ramblecs Game
+17.6 Case Study and Lab: The Ramblecs Game

-Figure 16-3 shows a snapshot from the Ramblecs game program.
+Figure 17-3 shows a snapshot from the Ramblecs game program.
 In this game, a user navigates and rotates falling "letter cubes" in such a way that the letters form words in the bottom row.
-Run the program by clicking on the Ramblecs.jar file in $J_M\Ch16\Ramblecs$ .
+Run the program by clicking on the ramblecs.jar file in $J_M\Ch17\Ramblecs$.
 The help screen explains the rules.

-Figure 16-3.
+Figure 17-3.
 The Ramblecs game

-Figure 16-4 shows a class diagram for Ramblecs.
+Figure 17-4 shows a class diagram for Ramblecs.
 The LetterCube class represents a cube with 6 random letters assigned to its faces; one of the letters is designated as the front letter.
 The cube can be rotated, so that each of the letters can take the front position.
 (Rotation is logical in the array of six letters - it does not emulate cube rotation in three dimensions.)
 FallingCube, a subclass of LetterCube, adds x, y coordinates to the cube and a method to move it.
-The RamblecsCharMatrix class is similar to the CharMatrix class that you wrote for Chomp in Chapter 12; it represents a 2-D array of characters.
-Two methods are specific to Ramblecs: one makes and returns a string of characters in the bottom row; another shifts all the rows down by one.
+The RamblecsCharMatrix class is similar to the CharMatrix class that you wrote for Chomp in Chapter 9; it represents a 2-D array of characters.
+Two methods are specific to Ramblecs: one returns the string of characters in the bottom row; another shifts all the rows down by one.
 The RamblecsDictionary class holds a dictionary of 3-, 4-, and 5-letter words.
-You might recall that the source code for this class was generated from a words file by a program in the Chapter 14 lab.
+You might recall that the source code for this class was generated from a file of words by a program in the Chapter 15 lab.
 We have added a method to the RamblecsDictionary class that checks whether a given word is in the dictionary with the help of Arrays.binarySearch.

-Figure 16-4.
+Figure 17-4.
 Classes in the Ramblecs program

 The rest of the classes deal with graphics and GUI: this is a GUI-intensive application.
 Ramblecs is the main class; it creates a menu bar, a keyboard handler, a control panel, a "letter panel" on which the cubes fall, and a dictionary.
 RamblecsKeyListener handles keyboard input.
-ControlPanel holds the speed slider and the "Go" button and also serves as the display for the elapsed time and score.
+ControlPanel serves as the display for the elapsed time and score and holds the speed slider and the "Go" button.
 LetterPanel has methods for moving the falling cube and for drawing the letter grid and the cube.
 RamblecsHelp provides two static methods that display help screens.